Share to facebookShare to instagramShare to pinterestShare to linkedin

 6. Cheri Monastery (Chagri Dorjeden Monastery)

-Cheri Monastery, also known as Chagri Dorjeden Monastery, is a revered one of the monasteries In Bhutan, near Thimphu, Bhutan’s capital city.
+Cheri Monastery, also known as Chagri Dorjeden Monastery, is a revered one of the top monasteries in Bhutan, near Thimphu, Bhutan’s capital city.
 The sanctuary offers breathtaking views of the surrounding landscapes, making it a serene retreat for monks and visitors alike.

 Founded in the 17th century by Zhabdrung Ngawang Namgyal, the spiritual leader who unified Bhutan, Cheri Monastery holds great historical and religious significance.
 It is renowned as the first monastery established by Zhabdrung in Bhutan and served as his residence during meditation and spiritual practices.